 This graph shows that the airline had been implementing these regulations as early as 2015, four years before the IATA document came into effect.

-Passengers have to make sure their devices have a power output indicator.
 It may not always be stated in the airline’s policy and regulations, but you may find out upon arrival at the airport that the power bank should show the power output to comply with safety regulations.
-The Aukey 10400mAh is an example of a power bank that clearly displays its output both in mAh and Wh:
+The Anker PowerCore 10000 is an example of a power bank that clearly displays its output both in mAh and Wh:

-In case your portable charger doesn’t show the power output itself, bringing the original packaging might be helpful; otherwise, the security may confiscate it.
+In case your portable charger doesn’t show the power output itself, bringing the original packaging might be helpful.

 That’s why it’s recommended to double-check the rules of a particular airline and airport.
 A short call or email can save you a lot of headaches at the airport.